Zordid/adventofcode-kotlin-2020/README.md

 don't forget to treat "no" as 0 - contains nothing.

 The two questions about the data structure of bags within bags are quite trivial recursive counts and adds.

+### Day 8: Handheld Halting
+The first CPU emulator of 2020, very simple, which knows only 3 instructions.
+- `acc` to modify the only accumulator register (by adding the operand)
+- `jmp` to jump unconditionally
+- `nop` to simply do nothing

+Part 1 needs to trace the instructions executed and stop the machine once an instruction is hit for the second time.
+Part 2 asks to find a single instruction to flip between jmp and nop to make the program exit normally.